-How to Create a Ship in a Bottle
+How to Make a Ship in a Bottle: DIY Instructions

-If you are patient and prepared to take the time and trouble, a rewarding hobby is making a ship in a bottle.
-Once completed you can display it on your mantle, a masterpiece to be enjoyed by generations to come.
-A legacy, if you will, of time spent in patient concentration.
+If you are patient and prepared to take the time and trouble, making a ship in a bottle is a rewarding hobby.
+Once it's completed, you can display it on your mantle as a masterpiece to be enjoyed by generations to come—a legacy, if you will, of time spent in patient concentration.

-- 1 clear glass bottle at least 9½ inches tall by 4 inches in diameter, with an internal neck diameter of 1 inch.
+- One clear glass bottle at least 9½ inches tall by 4 inches in diameter, with an internal neck diameter of 1 inch

 - Balsa cement